DuncanCragg/OnexOS/README-App.md

    together into the shared family world - rather than everyone joining someone else's world that's just on their device
- - There's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
+ - There's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; LinkCraft is designed to be running all the time so you can just drop in at any time
  - So links work across devices, too, and everything is shared securely just over the domestic WiFi